ivanpustogarov/torscan/README.md

 	getconsensus.py -- Script to download conesensus/router descriptors and compute onion skins torscan.py -- The main program
-	torlib/ -- python modules which do all the job torlib/xorcpp.so -- 64-bit shared object which implements XOR torlib/xorcpp/ -- the source code for xorcpp.
+	torlib/ -- python modules which do all the job torlib/xorcpp/ -- the source code for xorcpp.
 You will need some dependencies to recompile it torlib/pyubals -- pyublas
 	   ...